 We implement our projects on both a business level and an institutional level.

-Business Export Coaching (BEC)

-The scope of Business Export Coaching is:
+The scope of this tender assignment is limited to the business level and includes Business Export Coaching:

-- coaching SMEs over a period of 4 to 5 years to have their internal and product processes comply with European market standards, including the OECD guide lines; - enabling SMEs to develop an export strategy for the European market; - enabling SMEs to build and maintain a network on the European market.
+- coach SMEs to have their internal and product processes comply with European market standards, including the OECD guide lines. - enable SMEs to bring their tailor-made export strategy to the European market - enable SMEs to build and maintain a network on the European market.